open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### Phantom Steed

-> *3rd-­‐‑level illusion (ritual)*
+> *3rd-­level illusion (ritual)*
 >
 > **Casting Time:** 1 minute **Range:** 30 feet **Components:** V, S
 > **Duration:** 1 hour

-A Large quasi-­‐‑real, horselike creature appears on the ground in an unoccupied space of your choice within range.
+A Large quasi-­real, horselike creature appears on the ground in an unoccupied space of your choice within range.
 You decide the creature’s appearance, but it is equipped with a saddle, bit, and bridle.
 Any of the equipment created by the spell vanishes in a puff of smoke if it is